 Concerto competitions are held annually in various categories.
 Winners appear as soloists with one of the orchestras in a public concert in John C. Borden Auditorium.

 Click on the categories below to download printable applications:

 1. Concerto competitions are open to students who are enrolled at Manhattan School of Music Precollege Division and have attended for a period of at least one year.
-Students may enter the concerto competition on their primary instrument only.
-Students must also be in good standing in their classes.
-Poor attendance, lack of punctuality and/or poor grades will result ineligibility.
+Students may enter one concerto competition per academic year on their primary instrument only.
+Students must be in good standing in their classes.
+Poor attendance, lack of punctuality and/or poor grades will result in ineligibility.

-3. An official concerto competition entry form, available online and in the Precollege Office, must be submitted and signed by the primary teacher by the deadline for each competition.
-Rules and regulations for each competition are listed separately and are available online and in the Precollege Office.
-It is recommended that you consult the approved repertoire list well in advance of the deadline for submissions.
+2. An official concerto competition entry form, available online, must be signed by the primary teacher and submitted by the deadline for each competition.
+It is recommended that students and teachers consult the approved repertoire list well in advance of the deadline for submissions.

-6. The Precollege Division reserves the right to add or remove repertoire from the approved concerto list based on the size and personnel of the current Precollege orchestras.
+7. The Precollege Division reserves the right to add or remove repertoire from the approved concerto list based on the size and personnel of the current Precollege orchestras.
 The approved repertoire list is published each spring for the upcoming academic year.

-10. Any student who has won a Manhattan School of Music Concerto Competition may not compete again in that age category, and must wait for two full years to enter in another category.
+10. Any student who has won a Manhattan School of Music Concerto Competition may not compete again in that category, and must wait for two full years to enter in another category.